Maintenance & Domestic Violence Protection in India

 Breach of Protection Order

-When the court passes the prohibition order, and the abuser breaches it, then, it becomes a non-bailable offense punishable with imprisonment for a term which may extend to one year or with a fine which may extend to twenty thousand rupees or both.
+When the court passes the prohibition order, and the abuser breaches it, then, it becomes a non-bailable offense punishable with jail time of upto one year and fine upto Rs.
+20,000, or both.

 Thus, the Domestic Violence Act is not just about protecting women from domestic violence but also about providing them with the right to shelter and the right to live with dignity which has been ensured to them under Article 21 of the constitution of India.